inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

   - this square is a building
   - the name of the building is “Menara Thamrin”
-  - the building is 16 levels high
+  - the building is 32 levels high

 We can add as many tags as we want to an object.
 Tags are saved as pairs of text, called the keys and the values.
-In OpenStreetMap, the tags written above would be:
+In OSM, the tags written above would be:

   - building = yes
   - name = Menara Thamrin
-  - building:levels = 16
+  - building:levels = 32

 When you select an object in JOSM, you can see all the tags that are attached to it in the :guilabel:`Properties` panel on the right.